olliw42/mLRS-docu/docs/MSPX.md

 To use a mLRS receiver with INAV in MspX mode, the following settings have to be applied in INAV:
 - Enable MSP for the Serial Port the mLRS receiver is connected to (UART 2 is recommended on most STM32 flight controllers; do not enable "Serial RX").
 - Set the baudrate to 115200 or higher for consistent dataflow and RC control.
-Baudrates of less than 57600 can cause message loss on the INAV side and result in inconsistent RC control over MSP-RC (INAV Limitation).
+Baudrates of less than 57600 can cause message loss on the INAV side and result in inconsistent RC control over MSP-RC (INAV limitation).
 - INAV 8 also supports a baudrate of 230400 but no change in performance or stability was noticed.

 <img src="images/MSPX_ports.png" width="720px">